xcart/xcart-docs/_pages/kb_en/users/memberships_ext.md

 ![Fig 6]({{site.baseurl}}/attachments/tax.png)

-{% note info %} The detailed description of the tax configuration process you can find in {% link "Setting up sales tax" ref_aJPK4DHN %}{% endnote %}
+{% note info %} The detailed description of the tax configuration process you can find in {% link "Setting up sales tax" ref_aJPK4DHN %}

 ## Membership Discounts